 The key to a smile that’s healthy for a lifetime is building good oral habits when you’re young, and that’s exactly what we aim to do for children who visit us.
 Dental education not only helps familiarize them with what we do here at Sweet Smiles, but it also helps them understand the importance of caring for their teeth and gums into adulthood.
 We also offer several preventive services to keep their smiles cavity-free and ensure that they’re developing properly.
-To learn more about children’s dental treatments that we offer, read below.
+To learn more about children’s dentistry in our Marana, AZ dental office, read below.

 Use the Arrows to Explore Our Services

 Children are at a high risk of developing cavities due to the fact that they’re still learning how to properly care for their pearly whites.
 To help make brushing more effective, we can place dental sealants overt the biting surface of your little one’s teeth to protect them.
 It’s a clear liquid that we harden using a UV light.
 Once completed, the sealants can help keep food debris and bacteria from collecting in the grooves and pits of their teeth for years without needing to be replaced.

 Silver diamine fluoride is an FDA-approved treatment method that we use to not only treat decay in children, but also prevent future cavities from forming in the same tooth.
 Before applying the liquid, we’ll remove any decayed dental structure and completely dry the area.
 We’ll then use a small brush to apply the solution and cure the tooth.
 This process is completely non-invasive and can be conducted during your little one’s routine checkup and cleaning.